-For OEMs wondering whether plastic injection molding or 3D printing is the right process for their next project, we’ll explain when to use each technique and how they can be used in conjunction to support one another.
+For OEMs considering a 3D printer for making plastic parts or simply wondering how it stacks up against plastic injection molding, we’ll explain when to use each technique and how they can be used collectively to support one another.

-3D printing and injection molding are both helpful processes in their own right.
+3D printing and plastic injection molding are each helpful processes in their own right.
 3D printing has given engineers the power to create plastic designs at their desks and bring them to life in a matter of hours.
-Injection molding, on the other hand, can quickly and reliably produce high-volume runs of complex plastic designs, with enhanced durability.
+Injection molding, on the other hand, is the go-to for quality and value.
+It is commonly used to quickly and reliably produce high-volume runs of complex plastic designs.

 - Quick turnaround times (1-2 weeks)